Function & Context

 so ctx attributes are always populated by the time they are read.

-Attributes are set freely with dot notation — use whatever names are meaningful for the op.
+Additional attributes are set freely with dot notation — use whatever names are meaningful for the op.